The Great British Bake Off series 9: Episode 3: Bread

-For their signature bakes the bakers had three hours to create a British classic: 12 Chelsea buns.
-In the technical challenge the bakers, using Paul's recipe, were tasked to make a batch of 8 grilled non-yeasted garlic naan breads, brushed with garlic ghee and topped with coriander, in only one hour.
-Finally, for their 5-hour showstopper, the bakers were asked to create a three-tiered Korovai, elaborately decorated for a celebratory occasion; most of the bakers chose the traditional wedding theme.
+For their signature bakes, the bakers had 3 hours to create a British classic, 12 chelsea buns.
+In the technical challenge, the bakers, using Paul Hollywood's recipe, were tasked to make a batch of 8 grilled non-yeasted garlic naans, brushed with garlic ghee and topped with coriander, in 1 hour.
+For their showstopper, the bakers were asked to create a three-tiered Korovai to be elaborately decorated for a celebratory occasion, in 5 hours.
+Most of the bakers chose the traditional wedding theme.

 Episode 4: Desserts

 At the start of this episode, it was announced that Terry was not able to compete this week due to illness.
 But, with the agreement of all, he would be allowed to come back to the competition the following week.
-For their signature bakes, the bakers were required to create a meringue roulade.
-For their technical challenge, using Prue's recipe, the bakers were tasked to produce a raspberry blancmange served with 12 Langues de Chat biscuits.
-For their showstoppers, the bakers were tasked to create a spectacular melting chocolate ball dessert: a chocolate sphere which would be melted away with a hot sauce, revealing the dessert hidden inside.
+For their signature bakes, the bakers were required to create a meringue roulade in 1 hour and 45 minutes.
+For their technical challenge, using Prue's recipe, the bakers were tasked to produce a raspberry blancmange served with 12 langues de chat biscuits in 2 1/2 hours.
+For their showstoppers, the bakers were tasked to create a spectacular melting chocolate ball dessert, which is a chocolate sphere that would be melted away with a hot sauce, revealing the dessert hidden inside, in 3 hours.
 After the three challenges, Briony and Karen were left as the bottom two.
 However, nobody was eliminated this week, as the judges deemed it would be unfair to send anyone home with Terry's absence.
 However, this meant two bakers would be eliminated the following week.